Win IPL tickets

 Furthermore, the protein content present in the fruit ensures smooth digestion.
 Additionally, green papaya has laxative properties, which ensure regular bowel movements.

 Another benefit of unripe papaya is that it helps reduce inflammation.
 Chronic inflammation in the body is painful.
-For individuals who suffer from arthritis or gout, raw papaya can be beneficial as it has anti-inflammatory properties.
+Raw papaya contains antioxidants like Vitamin C and β-carotene, which help neutralise free radicals.
+Oxidative stress caused by free radicals can contribute to inflammation over time.

 It has vitamin C and antioxidants, which help reduce inflammation.
 Furthermore, fresh papaya is also rich in vitamin A, which decreases lung inflammation.

 Most women suffer from menstrual pain.
 The severity of the pain may vary from person to person, depending on their health conditions.
 However, eating unripe papaya can help women deal with menstrual pain.
+Traditionally, raw papaya has been used in certain cultures.
+It is rich in an enzyme called papain, which is associated with regulating menstrual flow and also offers relief to women who suffer from irregular periods.
+While scientific evidence is limited and results may vary, moderate consumption is sometimes associated with menstrual comfort.

 Furthermore, the nutrients present in raw papaya also offer protection to the colon cells from oxidative stress.
 Additionally, raw papaya removes bad toxins from the body and keeps the body healthy.

--Raw Papaya Maintains Bone Health
+Bone Health Support

 Vitamin K, present in raw papaya, is essential for maintaining healthy bones.
+It plays a role in calcium metabolism and supports the proper functioning of proteins involved in bone formation.

 The vitamin K concentration lowers urine calcium loss and enhances the body's absorption of calcium.
 Body fractures may become more likely if calcium levels are low.
 Therefore, eating raw papaya on a regular basis is essential to maintaining strong bones.

-There is no doubt that raw papaya is good for health, but consumption of raw papaya also improves skin health.
+There is no doubt that raw papaya is good for health, but the consumption of raw papaya also improves skin health.
 It is rich in antioxidants and vitamin C, which are necessary for good skin health.

 Antioxidants help remove toxins from the body that cause free radical damage to the skin.
-Furthermore, another benefit of raw papaya for skin is it helps in improving hair elasticity and texture due to its vitamin C content.
+Furthermore, another benefit of raw papaya for skin is that it helps in improving hair elasticity and texture due to its vitamin C content.

 Raw Papaya Uses: Recipes to Try

-Raw papaya is a power-packed fruit that can be included into multiple recipes, thanks to its unique flavour and rich texture.
+Raw papaya is a power-packed fruit that can be included in multiple recipes, thanks to its unique flavour and rich texture.
 Below are some popular recipes that display the culinary potential of raw papaya, inviting you to experiment and create your own unique dishes at home.

--Green Papaya Salad
+Green Papaya Salad

 • 3 cups of grated raw papaya

-• 1 tomato thinly sliced
+• 1 tomato, thinly sliced

-• ½ cup of cowpea finely sliced
+• ½ cup of cowpea, finely sliced

 • 3 or 4 crushed green chillies